-This patient had received induction chemotherapy with cytarabine and daunorubicine for acute myeolid leukaemia.
-He developed abdominal pain, diarrhoea and fever.
+This patient had received induction chemotherapy with cytarabine and daunorubicine for acute myeolid leukemia.
+He developed abdominal pain, diarrhea and fever.
 The neutrophil count was 200 cells/microliter (normal >1,500 cells/microliter)

 CT abdomen with oral and intravenous contrast

 0 images remaining